 A lot of companies are trying to expand their services online to accommodate more customers.
-With this, the freelance writing field continues to change and to be in demand, given its amount of job postings.
+With this, the freelance writing field continues to change and be in demand, given the number of job postings.
 Presently, more writing opportunities are being offered to a lot of aspirants.

 There are several types of writing jobs – from producing a magazine article to an email newsletter and maintaining social media posts.
 However, before you get too excited to send in your applications, you initially need to perform a bit of introspection.

 You need to know what type of work you prefer to apply for, the pieces you need to comply with your portfolio, and assess and match your current skills with the job vacancies.
 Understanding these different facets may help you determine what job would suit you best.
 Likewise, your knowledge about all of these allows you to narrow down your options and choose the job that suits you best.
 Likewise, your knowledge about all of these allows you to narrow down your options and choose the job that suits you best.